jeffrey-fontys/s3-portfolio/README.md

 ### 4.3.
 Software Quality

 In order to guarantee good software quality and performance for the CollectiCats back end application, I have written a number of integration tests with [Postman](https://www.postman.com/).
-These tests are scheduled to run every time a pull request is opened on the CollectiCats back end repository in GitHub.
+These tests send HTTP requests to the back-end API endpoints and check if the response is equal to the expected response.
+The tests are scheduled to run every time a pull request is opened on the CollectiCats back end repository in GitHub.
 I have decided to mainly implement integration tests in this project, because the individual back end services contain hardly any custom logic, instead relying mostly on established frameworks.
 Therefore writing unit tests seemed rather superfluous in this instance.
 Integration tests allow me to verify that my endpoints respond as they should and that all the services are functional and capable of communicating with each other when run in Docker Compose set-up.

 [🌐 View CollectiCats workspace on Postman](https://www.postman.com/jeffrey-fontys/workspace/collecticats)